The department hosts 10 research groups. Together, the research groups in social work comprise the Social Work Research Unit (FoSo)

 SCOPAS - Shaping concepts, practice and advances in social work

 The research group focuses on research in the field of welfare and social change.
 SCOPA's objective is to strengthen knowledge and reflection on social work, thereby contributing to the development of social work.
 SCOPAS works between the fields of welfare, social problems, the welfare state and social policy.

 SocMap conducts research primarily in the fields of urban sociology, social geography and social stratification using qualitative, quantitative and mixed methods combined with maps.
 Thematically, SocMap focuses on the way location matters and how locations are affected by and influence inequality related to e.g. health and education.

 SOSA - Social Work in the field of psychiatry and disability

 This research group's focus is on the conditions for people in vulnerable and marginal positions due to physical or mental challenges or social pathologies.
 The living conditions and opportunities shaped in the dialectic relation between the individual, social work, and the overall level of changing institutional structures, political and scientific discourses are presented in the workings of the group.

-WISER - Welfare, Inclusion, Social Work and Employment Relations
+WISER - Welfare, Innovation, Social Work and Employment Relations

 Vat no.: 5798000420649 • P numbers; Aalborg: 1012066143, Copenhagen: 1018019139